Conor McGrandles: Charlton Athletic

 On 29 June 2022, McGrandles joined Charlton Athletic on a three-year contract following the expiry of his contract at Lincoln City.

 Cambridge United (loan)

 On 24 January 2023, McGrandles joined Cambridge United on loan for the rest of the 2022–23 season.

 Lincoln City (loan)

 On 1 February 2024, McGrandles re-joined Lincoln City on loan for the rest of the 2023–24 season.
 He made his second debut the following weekend, coming off the bench in the 1–0 victory against Burton Albion.
 He made five appearances on returning to Lincoln, before an ankle injury ruled him out for the remainder of the season.

 Return to Lincoln City

 On 14 June 2024, McGrandles rejoined Lincoln City on a permanent deal signing a two-year deal.
 He made his third debut for the club, starting against Mansfield Town on 24 August 2024, which finished in a 4–1 win.
+In January 2026, the club exercised their one-year option, extending this contract until the summer of 2027.
+He was voted Lincoln City's players player of the season, following the end of the 2025–26 season.

+On 22 July 2026, he signed a new two-year contract, with a club option of a further 12 months.